 One way to think about project management is that without successful communication, there is no successful project.
 A communication plan ensures successful communication.

-How to use and update a communication plan.
+How to use and update a project communication plan template.

 As your project progresses, you'll need to refer to your communication plan regularly to update it and make sure it's being followed.

-You should use your communication plan to see which stakeholders to include in your piece of communication (like a weekly meeting or monthly reporting email) when those stakeholders are available and what to do if your plans fall through.
+You should use your communication plan to conduct stakeholder analysis to see which ones to include in your piece of communication (like a weekly meeting or monthly reporting email) when those stakeholders are available and what to do if your plans fall through.

 Maybe one team lead can't make it to next week's weekly meeting.
 Your communication plan should tell you:

 The time window in which you can reschedule that meeting.
 Who to inform of the updated meeting time.

 If someone can take that team lead's place.

 If you need to update that meeting time because of an ongoing scheduling conflict with that team lead, you can tag all stakeholders in an online meeting poll to find a better time.

 Situations like this one are why you should prioritize finding a customizable project communication plan template over a rigid one that can't adapt to your stakeholders' changing needs.